dhimmel/rephetio-manuscript/content/response-to-reviewers.md

 Regarding the first interpretation, the manuscript states: “Of the 3,980 predictions with a probability exceeding 1%, 586 corresponded to known disease-modifying indications, leaving 3,394 repurposing candidates.”
 Regarding the second interpretation, the manuscript states: “Overall, 709 of the 1,206 metapaths exhibited a statistically significant Δ AUROC at a false discovery rate cutoff of 5%.”
 For more information, we also refer readers to the interactive tables for [predictions](http://het.io/repurpose/) and [metapaths](http://het.io/repurpose/metapaths.html) online.

-\- The labels in figure 2 are annoyingly all abbreviated.
+> `[review]` \- The labels in figure 2 are annoyingly all abbreviated.
 To improve readability I would suggest explicitly indicates the meta edge type.

 We updated Figure 2A to use full metaedge names ([commit](https://github.com/dhimmel/learn/commit/8409edeb58dd4c35e406559ee31b8381d877f10b)).
 Regrettably, we still use abbreviations for metapaths in Figure 2B as their full names were too long.

-\- Even if referencing their relevant previous publication the “degree-weighted path count” should be briefly explained.
+> `[review]` \- Even if referencing their relevant previous publication the “degree-weighted path count” should be briefly explained.
 Particularly, how this algorithm penalizes the paths involving high degree nodes?

 We have now added a paragraph in Methods, under Machine learning approach, that describes the DWPC metric in detail.

-\- The multiple sclerosis example mentioned on page 7: are the results shown anywhere?
+> `[review]` \- The multiple sclerosis example mentioned on page 7: are the results shown anywhere?
 I believe the 4 nodes mentioned gene, disease, BP and anatomy?
 What exactly are the 5 types of interactions (guess: GpBP, DaG, DdG, DuG, AuG)?
 I understand that the authors have to contend with only a few examples to demonstrate the functionalities of their tools but still, it would help the reader to visualize this example if these details were presented.

 In response to this suggestion, we now include the Cypher code for the enhanced multiple sclerosis query within the manuscript.
 From the query, one can observe that the 4 node types are Disease, Gene, Biological Process, and Anatomy.
 Similarly the 5 relationship types are ASSOCIATES\_DaG, INTERACTS\_GiG, PARTICIPATES\_GpBP, LOCALIZES\_DlA, and UPREGULATES\_AuG.
 Note that we [adopted](https://think-lab.github.io/d/162/#8) a slightly different nomenclature for Neo4j [node labels](https://github.com/dhimmel/hetionet/blob/ac8b4c3e713c5eb1e1fa68546499034773452e84/hetnet/neo4j/types.tsv) and [relationships types](https://github.com/dhimmel/hetionet/blob/ac8b4c3e713c5eb1e1fa68546499034773452e84/hetnet/neo4j/labels.tsv), as per Cypher style conventions and to help [disambiguate](https://think-lab.github.io/d/112/#6) metaedges.

-\- Related to the above: It would help the reader to show the four lines of Cypher code in the MS example to demonstrate the ease of use claimed by the authors.
+> `[review]` \- Related to the above: It would help the reader to show the four lines of Cypher code in the MS example to demonstrate the ease of use claimed by the authors.
 Or alternatively, to refer the reader to the part of the website where the syntax is introduced.
 Without this, the sentence “Furthermore, the portion of the query to identify paths meeting the above specification required only four lines of Cypher code” is left up in the air a little bit.

 Thanks for this suggestion, which we have now incorporated this example into the manuscript.

-\- On page 8, could the authors elaborate on the DWPC delta AUROC?
+> `[review]` \- On page 8, could the authors elaborate on the DWPC delta AUROC?
 The concept has been introduced in a previous publication, but it would be helpful to recap the definition so as to induce more biological insight in the reader.

 We have now added the following description: “A positive Δ AUROC indicates that paths of the given type tended to occur more frequently between treatments than non-treatments, after accounting for different levels of connectivity (node degrees) in the hetnet.
 In general terms, Δ AUROC assesses whether paths of a given type were informative of drug efficacy."

-\- In Figure 2A, it took me a while to figure out that the dot sizes are not continuous but instead there are only two dot sizes with small dots corresponding to non-significant (FDR\>0.05) and larger dots corresponding to significant (FDR\<0.05) metapaths.
+> `[review]` \- In Figure 2A, it took me a while to figure out that the dot sizes are not continuous but instead there are only two dot sizes with small dots corresponding to non-significant (FDR\>0.05) and larger dots corresponding to significant (FDR\<0.05) metapaths.
 It would help to put a small legend clarifying this.

 We added a legend for dot size ([commit](https://github.com/dhimmel/learn/commit/ef5f7a6b76b6a01499d65b95e3d7ca93ac5aba57)), in addition to the sentence in the figure caption.

-\- The selected metapaths in Table 3.
+> `[review]` \- The selected metapaths in Table 3.
 We see that good (all of the 11 positive covariates of the following section) as well as poor predictors are both shown.
 According to what criteria were they selected?
 Is it just a random selection intended to show the range of parameters and what they signify?
 If so, this should be noted.

 Table 3 shows the metapaths that received a non-negligible positive coefficient in the logistic regression model as well as metapaths that are discussed as interesting findings.
 The full metapath table is [available online](http://het.io/repurpose/metapaths.html).
 We have now clarified the caption.

-\- “29,044 non-treatments": If non-treatments are any disease-compound pairs that are not the 755 known treatments, then the number should be much higher.
+> `[review]` \- “29,044 non-treatments": If non-treatments are any disease-compound pairs that are not the 755 known treatments, then the number should be much higher.
 It would be helpful if the authors refer the reader to the Methods section “Prior probability of treatment” here.

 The 29,044 negatives used for training were all non-treatments between compounds and diseases that had at least one treatment.
 In other words, 29,044 negatives = 387 compounds × 77 diseases − 755 treatments.
 We now note in the Results section that “179,369 non-treatments were omitted as negative training observations because they had a prior probability of treatment equal to zero."

-\- The permutation test has to be more clearly explained and potentially combined or compared with some previously published approaches (BiRewire for example).
+> `[review]` \- The permutation test has to be more clearly explained and potentially combined or compared with some previously published approaches (BiRewire for example).

 We appreciate the reviewers’ recommendation to look into BiRewire, which we were previously unaware of.
 Both BiRewire and our implementation apply the same underlying algorithm, which we refer to as XSwap as per [Hanhijärvi et al 2009](https://doi.org/10.1137/1.9781611972795.67).
 In both approaches, edge swaps (or “switching-steps") are successively applied to randomize edges while preserving node degree.
 A Markov chain approach begins each round of permutation from the last.
 For more information, see our [detailed comparison online](http://thinklab.org/discussion/assessing-the-effectiveness-of-our-hetnet-permutations/178#3).
 In addition, the manuscript now describes the permutation methodology in greater detail.

-\- The baseline performances of their network the authors assembled 5 randomized versions of it.
+> `[review]` \- The baseline performances of their network the authors assembled 5 randomized versions of it.
 This number seems to be very small and this section requires clarification.

 The primary purpose of the permuted hetnets was to compute the Δ AUROC of metapaths.
 This calculation takes the difference between the AUROC of a metapath and the average AUROC of the metapath on the 5 permuted hetnets.
 Given the large number of positives and negatives evaluated by the ROC curve, the AUROC values are highly stable.
 Therefore, 5 permutations was sufficient to calculate Δ AUROCs.
 In addition, we argue that the benefit to a much larger number of permutations would be small, since the noise inherent to the sole AUROC from the single unpermuted hetnet remains constant.
 We’ve updated the Permuted Hetnets section of the Methods to justify our choice.

-\- Did the Thinklab contributors - pre-reviewing the paper - consent to having their names appear in a publication?
+> `[review]` \- Did the Thinklab contributors - pre-reviewing the paper - consent to having their names appear in a publication?

 Consent was not sought since *Thinklab* contributions were made publicly.
 Thinklab contributor names are listed in the acknowledgements and displayed in Figure 6.
 This is not considered as an endorsement of the study by the named individuals, but rather as a reflection of the publicly-available scientific record behind the study.

-\- The analysis described in the first result section (Systematic mechanisms of efficacy) leads to the authors’ conclusion that the frequency of the information types in the metapaths for selected existing drug-disease pairs is higher for those traditionally considered by pharmacology and it is particularly low for metaedges involving gene expression and transcriptional data.
+> `[review]` \- The analysis described in the first result section (Systematic mechanisms of efficacy) leads to the authors’ conclusion that the frequency of the information types in the metapaths for selected existing drug-disease pairs is higher for those traditionally considered by pharmacology and it is particularly low for metaedges involving gene expression and transcriptional data.
 In the eye of the authors this should tune down the recent excitement surrounding this type of data.
 This argument looks a bit circular.
 The authors have used a set of established drug-disease possibly involving many approved drugs.
 Drug discovery pipelines have been typically guided so far by knowledge of disease mechanisms, chemical structures of drug candidates and targets.
 Should \[it\] not be obvious that for approved drugs what lead to their development is reflected by the enriched metaedges found by the authors?

 We acknowledge that our gold standard of treatments is biased towards traditional pharmacology and existing knowledge.
 However, we assume that known treatments are enriched for drug efficacy compared to random non-treatments (compound–disease pairs without known efficacy).
 Further, we hypothesize that high-throughput information types, if predictive of drug efficacy, would apply equally well to known and unknown treatments.
 Therefore, we would expect that metapaths based on high-throughput data sources (e.g. transcriptional edges) still prioritize known treatments if truly informative.
 Nonetheless, we agree that knowledge biases could favor the performance of metapaths based on traditional pharmacology.
 Accordingly we added the following sentences to the discussion:

 > One caveat is that omics-scale experimental data will likely play a larger role in developing the next generation of pharmacotherapies.
 Hence, were performance reevaluated on treatments discovered in the forthcoming decades, the predictive ability of these data types may rise.

-\- Additionally, most of the recent excitement around the use of transcriptional data for drug repurposing comes from the development of signature matching tools exploiting drug-drug similarities and drug-disease anti-similarity at the level of transcriptional signatures (respectively elicited by the drugs under consideration upon treatment of in vitro models, and from contrasting diseased vs normal state).
+> `[review]` \- Additionally, most of the recent excitement around the use of transcriptional data for drug repurposing comes from the development of signature matching tools exploiting drug-drug similarities and drug-disease anti-similarity at the level of transcriptional signatures (respectively elicited by the drugs under consideration upon treatment of in vitro models, and from contrasting diseased vs normal state).
 Would this be worthy the inclusion of other two type of edges (transcriptional signature similarity/anti-similarity at the whole signature level)?
 This possibility should be at least discussed.

 Regarding transcription-based methods for repurposing, our findings provide little support for “drug-disease anti-similarity” approaches, but do provide stronger support “drug-drug similarity” approaches.
 The “drug-disease anti-similarity” approach is evaluated by the *CuGdD* and *CdGuD* metapaths, whose respective Δ AUROCs were 1.1% and 1.7% (Table 3).
 The “drug-drug similarity” approach is evaluated by the *CuGuCtD* and *CdGdCtD* metapaths, whose respective Δ AUROCs were 4.4% and 3.8%.
 We do think that our current discussion section accurately portrays these findings.